§10 Add the Final Touches to Your Godot 4 Go MMO

-This is the final part of the series we will concern ourselves with adding new features to the game.
+This is the last part of the series we will concern ourselves with adding new features to the game.
 We just have two more features to add, and then we will move on to polishing everything up and deploying the game over the next two parts.

 As a reminder, in the last part, we added a hiscores and a leaderboard to the game.
 In this part, we want to: